Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

-What is Ubuntu Server?
+What Is Ubuntu Server?

-• Command-line interface for efficient remote management
+• Command-line interface built for remote management over SSH

 Ubuntu Meaning and History

-Benefits of Using Linux Ubuntu Server
+Benefits of Using Ubuntu Server

 How to Download Ubuntu Server

-1. Visit the official Ubuntu website (ubuntu.com/download/server)
+1. Go to the official Ubuntu website at ubuntu.com/download/server

-2. Choose the latest LTS version
+2. Pick the latest LTS version

 4. Click “Download Ubuntu Server”

-Setting Up Ubuntu Server on Contabo VPS
+How to Set Up Ubuntu Server on a VPS

 ssh root@your_server_ip